Code

 Favourite Platforms

 • Linux: This is my operating system of choice.
-Contrary to popular believe, Linux is both a great OS for developers, and users.
-High-end media artists might miss some professional tools, but most such prefer Mac OSX for a multitude of reasons.
-As for specific distributions, I’ve gone from Mandrake (now Mandriva) to Red Hat to SuSE (pre-Novell) to Gentoo.
-After the joys of Gentoo, I settled on Kubuntu since it seems the nicest and easiest distros with the largest selection of packages.
+Contrary to popular believe, Linux is both a great OS for developers and end users.
+High-end media artists might miss some professional (but unfortunately proprietary) tools, and prefer Mac OS X for a multitude of reasons.
+As for specific distributions, I’ve gone from Mandrake (now Mandriva) to SuSE (pre-Novell) to Gentoo.
+After the joys of Gentoo, I settled on Kubuntu being the nicest and easiest distro with the largest selection of packages.

-• KDE 4: Ever since I started using KDE, I’ve enjoyed using this great desktop environment.
-With the recent release of KDE 4, it has become one of the most usable and comfortable desktop environments to use.
+• KDE 4: I started using KDE since 3.0, and loved using this great desktop environment.
+The recent releases of KDE has made it one of the most usable and comfortable desktop environments.

 • Qt: Java is cool, no doubt.
 But Qt looks like an awesome library, and it is on my high priorities of things to learn and master.